MrOctopus/pyWhatsUpp/README.md

 # pyWhatsUpp

-A forensic tool to automatically extract as many artifacts as possible from the WhatsApp desktop/web client
+A forensic tool to automatically collect and extract as many artifacts as possible from the WhatsApp desktop/web client.

 ## Requirements